ArceLopera/ArceLopera.github.io/_posts/2019-02-01-DIB-Bottle.md

 header:
    teaser: /assets/images/coke.png
 categories:
-  - Sensory Perception
+  - Retail and Tourism
 tags:
-  - Technology in Retail
-  - Food Perception
+  - Food Quality Perception
-  - Packaging
 ---

 This data article includes the visual stimuli used to test the categorization of a set of soft drink